 Media now and again writes that the lion's share of the mobile device market has been seized by Android.
 According to various sources, 70% to 85% of smartphones and tablets worldwide use Android OS.
-The conclusion is clear: it should be more profitable to make Android applications than iOS.
+The conclusion is clear: it should be more profitable to make Android apps than iOS.
 However, in reality, everything happens the other way around.

-iOS apps are better monetized
+iOS mobile apps are better monetized

 The first and main argument for those who care about the financial side of the issue is this: it is usually easier to make money on iOS mobile apps.
 According to statistics, the owners of the iPhone and iPad are more willing to purchase apps for money, and after that, they are ready to pay for additional features.